These 21st century heroes are moving America forward in racial justice and equality.

 "If America is serious about race relations, she must first understand that there is no difference between the treatment of Blacks 150 years ago and the treatments of Blacks today.
 Today, thanks to cellphones and social media creating citizen journalists, we see the horrors that Blacks face every day.
 People are outraged at the sheer disregard for Black lives, but this isn’t new.
 America's disregard for Black lives has existed for as long as she has existed.
 It’s time for America to have an honest conversation with her past.
 Only then can we truly take another step towards equality."

 MY HERO - Global Outreach

-Watch filmmaker/spoken word artist Trey Carlisle's performance of "History Will Be Repeated," a poem promoting tolerance.
+Watch filmmaker/spoken word artist Trey Carlisle's electrifying performance of his original poem promoting tolerance.

 Featured Hero | Bryan Stevenson